 Cardioid

 A cardioid pattern is heart-shaped, capturing sound primarily from the front while rejecting noise from the back and sides.
-This makes cardioid microphones a good choice for live performances and studio recordings where isolating the sound source is essential.
+This is the most common pattern for studio and live vocals, where isolating the sound source is crucial.

 Omnidirectional

 Omnidirectional microphones pick up sound equally from all directions.
-This characteristic makes them suitable for recording ambient sounds or capturing the atmosphere in a room.
+This characteristic makes them suitable for recording ambient sounds or capturing the natural acoustic atmosphere of a room.

 Figure-8

-Figure-8 or bidirectional microphones capture sound from both the front and the back but reject sound from the sides.
-This pattern is useful for recording two sources facing each other, like in a duet or an interview setting.
+Figure-8 (or bidirectional) microphones capture sound from both the front and the back but reject sound from the sides.
+This pattern is useful for recording two sources facing each other, like a duet or an interview.

 Studio Recording

-Condenser microphones with a cardioid pattern are commonly used for studio vocals, while dynamic microphones are typical for close-miking guitar cabinets and drums.
+Condenser microphones with a cardioid pattern are commonly used for studio vocals and acoustic guitars.
+Dynamic microphones are the standard for close-miking guitar cabinets and individual drums.

 Live Performance